fritzduchardt/k8s-hide-env/README.md

 ## How it works

-K8s Hide Env installs a [Mutating Web Hook](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/) in your K8s cluster, which in a nut-shell **moves your container environment variables to an in-memory file that is sourced by the shell that starts the main process and then deleted**.
-In detail, the following changes are made to the K8s manifests of your *Deployments*, *Daemonsets* or *StatefulSets*:
+K8s Hide Env installs a [Mutating Web Hook](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/) in your K8s cluster, which in a nut-shell **extracts your container environment variables from the K8s manifest and adds them exclusively to the shell that starts the main process by amending container *command* and *args*.
+Then environment variables are deleted from K8s manifest**.

-1. Add an in-memory empty directory to the Pod template.
-2. Add an init container for each Pod container that writes the container env variables to a file.
-This file is written to the in-memory directory.
-3. Mount the in-memory directory into each container.
-4. Amend the container startup command to first source the env variables from that file, before starting the container main process.
-The file is deleted immediately after sourcing.
-5. Remove all environment variables from the K8s manifest.

 ## Limitations